mick88/play-pi/README.md

 * You're now ready to roll!
 Start up a screen by typing `screen`.
 Running the server in the screen means that it will keep running after `ssh` is disconnected.
 You need to use `sudo` for this command if you want to use port 80 (recommended).
 `sudo ./manage.py runserver 0.0.0.0:80`
 * You should now be able to access play-pi from your web browser, point it at the IP of your Pi.
 You can go to `http://192.168.pi.ip/admin` and log in with your credentials to access the admin.
-* Setting up a better web server is left as an excercise for the enthusiast.
-I can personally recommend [gunicorn](http://gunicorn.org/).

 ### Migrating from previous version (Django 1.5)
 * run `./manage.py migrate --fake-initial` - this will mark initial migrations as applied and apply any additional migrations